 - If you need to remember to take a pill each morning, you can put the pills next to whatever you usually eat for breakfast, or in a visible location in the area where you eat.

-- If you want to start the day by writing a paper for a class instead of procrastinating on social media, you could put a piece of paper with a reminder on top of your keyboard.
+- If you want to start the day by writing a paper for a class instead of procrastinating on social media, you can put a piece of paper with a reminder on top of your keyboard.

 - You can also use cues to remember more abstract things.
-For example, you can use your watch as a reminder to take it easy, so that every time you look at it you remember to relax a little.
+For example, you can use your watch as a reminder to take things easy, so that every time you look at it you remember to relax a little.

-“When I realized what else I had forgotten, I learned the true meaning of “panic attack.”
+“When I realized what else I had forgotten, I learned the true meaning of ‘panic attack.’
 I just stood there, paralyzed by a deeper fear than I have ever known.
 I could try to sugarcoat it by saying I was sleep-deprived and out of my normal routine—factual statements—but there was no denying another fact: I simply forgot about my son.
 If not for remembering the grocery list, there is a very good chance my boy would’ve been frozen to death upon my return.”

-How to use cues to remember things
+How to use memory cues to remember things better

-- You can set up certain things that will serve as cues- this means that you intentionally set up a certain item or event which will appear at an appropriate time and serve as a reminder.
+- You can set up certain things that will serve as cues.
+This means that you intentionally set up a certain item or event which will appear at an appropriate time and serve as a reminder.
 For example, you could leave your phone next to your kid when you enter the car.

 Summary and conclusions